 Our Component Products Segment's product offerings consist of a significantly large number of products that have a wide variation in selling price and manufacturing cost, which results in certain practical limitations on our ability to quantify the impact of changes in individual product sales quantities and selling prices on the segment's net sales, cost of sales and gross margin.
-In addition, small variations in period-to-period net sales, cost of sales and gross margin can result from changes in the relative mix of our products sold.
 The key performance indicator for our Component Products Segment is operating income and margins.